soundfont/minwoolee-public/README.md

-minwoolee is a private Discord bot designed for server moderation and utility tasks.
+minwoolee is a public, closed-source Discord bot designed for server moderation and utility tasks.

 Command Prefix: .